 In the 1970s, citizen activists began to demand the greening of Toronto, including protection of the ravines from development, leaving dead trees in place to make habitat for other life, the use of native shrubs to prevent erosion, the return of streams and marshes to their natural state instead of being straightened with concrete corsets.
-Over the next 20 years, as areas of local, provincial and national environmental significance were identified, reasons for restoring the natural green cover expanded as it was demonstrated that the native forest, meadows and wetlands give better protection from air pollution, water pollution, and Global Warming than any technology human kind ever devised.31
+Over the next 20 years, as areas of local, provincial and national environmental significance were identified, reasons for restoring the natural green cover expanded as it was demonstrated that the native forest, meadows and wetlands give better protection from air pollution, water pollution, and global warming than any technology humankind ever devised.31 of the restored forest in High Park.

-After amalgamation in 1998, the circle was complete.
-Con-trolled burns were back, used to rejuvenate native oak savannahs, and to assist in control of invasive exotic plants.
-Once again, wild blue lupines, native grasses and thousands of young oaks could be found in the clearings of the restored forest in High Park.
 Thousands of volunteers planted native species throughout Toronto.
 The federal and provincial governments set aside the Rouge Park as the largest urban wilderness park in North America, spanning 4,000 hectares from Lake Ontario to the Oak Ridges Moraine.
 With amalgamation, Toronto's park system expanded to include all of Metro's parklands, which had grown to 4,680 hectares of trees, shrubs and flowers.32

+After amalgamation in 1998, the circle was complete.
+Controlled burns were back, used to rejuvenate native oak savannahs, and to assist in control of i nvasive exotic plants.
+Once again, wild blue lupines, native grasses and thousands of young oaks could be found in the clearings